sts10/wordlist-information/readme.markdown

 As a brief example, if a list has "boy", "hood", and "boyhood" on it, users who specified they wanted two words worth of randomness (entropy) might end up with "boyhood", which an attacker guessing single words would try.
 Removing the word "boy", which makes the remaining list uniquely decodable, prevents this possibility from occurring.

-My understanding is that the best way to determine if a given word list in uniquely decodable or not is to use [the Sardinas–Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm).
-This is [how Tidy determines if a word list is uniquely decodable](https://github.com/sts10/tidy/blob/main/src/display_information/uniquely_decodable.rs) and what is printed above next to the label "Uniquely decodable?".
+My understanding is that a good way to determine if a given word list in uniquely decodable or not is to use [the Sardinas–Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm).
+This is [how Tidy determines if a word list is uniquely decodable](https://github.com/sts10/tidy/blob/main/src/display_information/uniquely_decodable.rs) and the result of that code is printed next to the label "Uniquely decodable?" in the word information above.

 Removing all [prefix words](https://en.wikipedia.org/wiki/Prefix_code) (or all suffix words) is one way to make a list uniquely decodable, but I contest it is not the only way, nor usually the most efficient.
 I adapted the Sardinas-Patterson algorithm to create, what I believe, is a more efficient method for making a word list uniquely decodable.
 I used this method to make all of the [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists) uniquely decodable.
 You can learn more about uniquely decodable codes and Schlinkert pruning from [this blog post](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).